-Every teacher at Campbell Drive K-8 Center is expected to set clear classroom expectations and utilize a behavior management plan with rules, consequences, and rewards.
-These classroom expectations are communicated to the parents and shared with all visitors and substitutes.
-Parents are encouraged to familiarize themselves with the MCPS Student Code of Conduct and we require that the students and parents sign and return Acknowledgement and Receipt and Review of the Student Code of Conduct.
+Every teacher at Campbell Drive K-8 Center is expected to set clear classroom expectations and utilize a behavior management plan with expectations, corrective strategies, and rewards.
+These classroom expectations are communicated to all stakeholders and implemented with fidelity.
+Parents are encouraged to familiarize themselves with the Student Code of Conduct and we require that the students and parents sign and return the Acknowledgement and Receipt form.